-When we downsized from our 2500 sq. ft. house to our 400 sq. ft. home on wheels, I realized we had a lot of cleaning supplies we wouldn’t need or even have room for.
-After living full time on the road for almost a year, I have ﬁgured out which cleaning supplies we actually need and wanted to share that list with you!
+When we downsized from our 2,500 square foot house to our 400 square foot home on wheels, I realized we had a lot of cleaning supplies we wouldn’t need or even have room for.
+After living full time on the road for almost a year, I have ﬁgured out which cleaning supplies we actually need and want to share that list with you!

 We have a mixture of carpet and vinyl laminate in our rig.
 We have a large rug covering a lot of the vinyl in the living room, so I wanted to have a vacuum in the rig for the carpets and rugs.
 I did a LOT of research on small vacuums and found one I absolutely love.
 It’s a Shark Rocket Ultra-Light Upright Stick Vacuum.
 It’s small, lightweight, comes apart in 3 pieces so I can easily store it, and it’s really powerful.
 It comes with multiple attachments which are perfect for getting crumbs that hide under the slides or in other small spaces.